iHRIS/iHRIS/docs/user/system_users.md

 2. Enter your old password and the new password twice
 3. Click the “Save” button to change your password.

-Note: if you have forgotten the password or user email, get in touch with FMOH system administrator.
+Note: if you have forgotten the password or user email, get in touch with iHRIS system administrator.